Contrarian Corpus

 EPS segment ROIIC

-$5B invested at only 1.5% ROIIC; segment margins lag PCC
+$5B invested at only 1.5% ROIIC; margins lag PCC

 Firth Rixson acquisition performance